9 Super Effective and Simple Time Management Strategies to Make the Most of Your Potential

 - Work in 90 minute chunks.
 Set a timer for yourself and give your total focus to the task at hand without multi-tasking or allowing distraction.
 This is one of the best ways to unleash your inner creativity and genius.

-People think that productivity and time management all come down to a checklist and they forget there is a broad perspective.
+People think that productivity and time management all come down to a checklist and they forget there is a broader perspective.

 If you want to be a high performer you need to manage your distractions so you aren’t sidelined or taken off track, because it will affect everything in your life!

 - Stick to a Routine.
 Most of the incredibly productive people follow strict daily routines. (i.e., when they wake, when they work, when they exercise and relax).
-It’s an excellent way to stay focused, become super-efficient and maintain your momentum.
+It’s an excellent way to use the power of habit to propel you into momentum.

-- Be very clear and strategic of how you use of your first hour or 2 of your day: Use your peak energy in the morning foryour most important tasks.
+- Be very clear and strategic of how you use the first hour or 2 of your day: Use your peak energy in the morning for your most important tasks.

 Where not to focus: Don’t manage your time via your inbox.
-All it is, is an organizing system of other peoples agendas and priorities instead of your own.
+It’s just an organizing system of other peoples agendas and priorities instead of your own.

 Don’t respond to anyone else’s priorities first.
 Do work.
 Make progress on your life first.